 Holiday Volunteering with Kids in NJ

 So often we are pulled in so many different directions from work to school to social activities, family togetherness gets put onto the back burner.
-It's awesome to do holiday activities together, but one sure way to help stay connected is for parents and kids to volunteer for community projects.
+It's awesome to do holiday activities together, but one sure way to help stay connected during the holidays is for parents and kids to volunteer for community projects.
 Not only will volunteering create a positive learning experience, but will teach compassion, create a sense of pride and foster the value of community service.

 Pick a Family Favorite